redsun-acquisition/sunflare/docs/index.md

 This project is currently under active development and it may (and most likely will) receive breaking changes.
 Use at your own risk.
 ```

-Sunflare is a separate package used to build both Redsun and its plugins.
+Sunflare is a Software Development Kit (SDK) which provides common, reusable components for building plugins which can interact with [Redsun].

+The aim is to provide reusable patterns in developing software applications for scientific device orchestration leveraging the [Bluesky] hardware interface and data model.

 ## Contents